Piperi (tribe): Late Middle Ages and early modern period

-Piperi appears in the defter of the Sanjak of Scutari in 1485 and in 1497.
-The population of Piperi more than doubled from 167 to 347 households from 1485 to 1497.
-121 of those households were of unmarried men and 38 of widows.
+Following the Ottoman conquest of Upper Zeta in 1474 and the subsequent fall of Scutari in 1479, the Piperi are mentioned as a distinct nahiya in the 1485 defter of the newly created Sanjak of Scutari.
+Their area then consisted of 21 villages, two of which were deserted, with a total of 226 households.
+This number almost doubled in the supplementary defter of 1497, where the nahiya of Piperi consisted in 427 households.
 This indicates that many of the newcomers were refugees from areas conquered in Montenegro and northern Albania.
-In the supplementary defter of 1497, there are several kin groups in the region of Piperi, which appears as a distinct nahiya divided in three timars under local Christian Ottoman spahis.
+In the defter of 1497, there are several kin groups in the region of Piperi, which appears as a distinct nahiya divided in three timars under local Christian Ottoman spahis.
 Many communities of the villages of Piperi were categorized as already settled or newcomers from other areas.
-In the villages, the communities formed clusters of households according to their kinship tries.
+In the villages, the communities formed clusters of households according to their kinship ties.
 This separation of settlements by kinship persisted even in the early 20th century.
-The settlements of Piperi in 1497 were Luška Župa (now Crnci), Drezga, Zavala, Dobriko, Mrke, Hrasnica, Bjelice, Duga, Brestica (river near Spuž), Rječica, Strahalić, Moračice, Radušev Do and Drenovica.
+The settlements of Piperi in 1497 were Luška Župa (now Crnci), Drezga, Zavala, Dobriko, Mrke, Hrasnica, Bjelice, Duga, Brestica (river near Spuž), Rječica, Strahalić, Moračica, Radušev Do and Drenovica.
 Some villages were part of distinct communities, identified as katuns within the defter, those were Katun Bukumir, Katun Bušat (Bushat) and Katun Drenovica.
 All three katuns were located in the Bratonožići area.
-The Slavic anthroponymy at that time in Piperi is mainly attributed to the Lužani, while the Albanian anthroponymy to Bukumiri, Bushati and some smaller communities.
+The Slavic/Serb anthroponymy at that time in Piperi is mainly attributed to the Lužani, while the Albanian anthroponymy to Bukumiri, Bushati and some smaller communities.
 Other communities like the Macure and the Mataruge had also settled in Piperi.
 Their traces can be identified mainly within the Lužani whom they had joined by that time in historical record.
 The toponym Macur jama (pit of Macura) in today's Piperi is linked to them.
 A part of the people of Piperi have retained in their traditions that before becoming Orthodox they were Catholics.